msesgin/myWallet/README.md

     ./gradlew
     yarn start

+PS: Because of bowersync proxy problems social signin can only work from 8080 port.

 [Yarn][] is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
 You can also run `yarn update` and `yarn install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
 For example, `yarn help update`.